isomerpages/govtech-stp/_work-pass-holder-lane/Travel and Health Control Measures (Work Pass Holder Lane).md

 </ol>
 <p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;">Submitters who have paid for the entry applications, please refer to MOM’s email for more information.</p>
 <p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;">All other pass holders need to follow the health measures below.</p>
-	<p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;">Pass holders with travel history to Category II, III or IV countries/regions and entering Singapore <b>from 7 Jan 2022, 2359 hours,</b> do not need to take an on-arrival COVID-19 test.
-For refunds of this test, please refer to the FAQ <a href="/health/faq#refunds" target="_blank">here</a> for more information.</p>

 <!--<table>
 	<thead>